-Photonics Innovation Village at SPIE Photonics Europe 2016 - showcase your teams' research and innovative product with a complimentary "mini-booth" in a special section of the exhibition.
+Photonics Innovation Village at SPIE Photonics Europe 2016 - showcases research and innovative products from universities, nonprofits, and research centres.

 |Purpose of the Innovation Village

 ||Support and publicise research teams from universities, non-profit institutions and research centres who are working on research, new applications and product development.

 ||Provide free exhibition space together with broad exposure and publicity to the young innovators who are developing the photonics-based products of the future.

 ||Showcase Europe's (and the world's) finest research programmes and to encourage the transfer of optics/photonics research and technology into new and useful products.

 |Benefits of participating in the Innovation Village

 ||The village will be open to all attendees of the Photonics Europe conference and the Photonics Europe exhibition, plus press and other officials, giving your product international visibility.

 ||Press releases will be distributed to all industry publications and a description of all projects will appear on the SPIE web site.